 According to the regulations, an IRB should have at least five members with varying backgrounds to ensure a sufficient review of the research studies.
 The IRB members are qualified based on their experience and expertise and the IRB should be diverse in terms of race, gender and cultural backgrounds.
 The IRB should also have at least one member who has scientific expertise and at least one member who does not have a scientific background.

 What does an IRB review?

-The IRB reviews each research study to ensure that the risks are appropriate in relation to the benefits and that there are safeguards in place to address risks encountered in the research.
+The IRB reviews research studies involving human subjects to ensure that the risks are appropriate in relation to the benefits and that there are safeguards in place to address risks encountered in the research.
 The regulations require an IRB to specifically review various aspects of a research study such as the study design, risk vs. benefit, the informed consent document and process, privacy protection and confidentiality.

 About Chesapeake IRB

 How often does your IRB meet?

 Our IRB meets five times a week (Monday, Tuesday, Wednesday, Thursday and Friday) excepting holidays.

 What type of research and therapeutic areas can your IRB review?